US SEC taking deeper look at Nasdaq's Facebook plan

 By Sarah N. Lynch

-WASHINGTON U.S. securities regulators are taking a closer look at Nasdaq OMX's $62 million (38 million pounds) plan to compensate brokers who suffered losses from the exchange operator's botched handling of Facebook's initial public offering.
+WASHINGTON, Oct 29 U.S. securities regulators are taking a closer look at Nasdaq OMX's $62 million plan to compensate brokers who suffered losses from the exchange operator's botched handling of Facebook's initial public offering.

 The U.S. Securities and Exchange Commission said it was instituting proceedings to more closely review the plan in light of the "legal and policy issues raised" by other market players.